Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences on the torus

 Instead of seeking some ad hoc sequence of Hirsch algebra maps, our philosophy is that there should be a zigzag of Hirsch algebra quasi-isomorphisms between any two models for cochains on the torus.
 Furthermore, there is a reasonable model for the torus whose cochains have zero differential, so return the exterior algebra itself.

 \begin{definition} We write $T^b_1$ for the cubical set obtained by pasting together opposing faces of the cube $\Box^b$ by the identity map.
-This cubical set has $\binom{b}{k}$ k-cubes, which are in bijection with k-element subsets of $\{1, \cdots, b\}$; in particular it has a single vertex and single top face.
+This cubical set has $\binom{b}{k}$ $k$-cubes, which are in bijection with $k$-element subsets of $\{1, \cdots, b\}$; in particular it has a single vertex and single top face.
 We call $T^b_1$ the \textit{minimal torus}. \end{definition}

 Notice that the algebra $C^*_\cube(T^b_1)$ is \textbf{canonically} isomorphic, as a dg-algebra, to $\Lambda^*(\mathbb Z^b)$.
 However, being the normalized cubical cochains on a cubical set, this carries significantly more structure: as discussed in Section \ref{examplesHirsch}, this cochain algebra is naturally a Hirsch algebra.